Linguae-Dharmae/chn-machine-translations/README.md

 # How to publish
 You are free to publish these translations on your website.
 Please show a disclaimer (or a link to a disclaimer) with the translations so people can put the results into context.
-Please use the disclaimers that are added at each folder.
+Please use the disclaimers that are added in each folder.

 # Feedback